Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

   bool FileSystem.DelPartition(partition:string)

-This function
+This function delets a partition

 ----

 .. code-block:: luau

-  table FileSystem.CheckPartitionSize(partition:string, Data:table)
+  bool FileSystem.CheckPartitionSize(partition:string, Data:table)

-This function
+This function checks if a files data still has space on a partition

 ----

 .. code-block:: luau

-  table FileSystem.GetUserPermissions(user:string)
+  string/table FileSystem.GetUserPermissions(user:string)

-This function
+This function returns the permissions of a specified user, leave ``user:string`` blank to get the permissions of the currently logged-in user

 ----